RBI Grade B 2025 Preparation Strategy & Exam Analysis

 7. Stay away from things like Facebook, Instagram, or entertainment sources like Web series or other social media platform which can distract you.

 8. Do not use your phone while studying.
 If you don’t have a laptop, get an old laptop or desktop.
 Phones aren’t meant to study.
 Keep your phone in another room or in a drawer while studying.
-This is rule 101.

 Those were all the important points for you to keep in mind while preparing for the RBI Grade B exam.